Alex1990/option-html/README.md

 });
 ```

-You can customize the `<option>` html string with an function passed as the second parameter.
+You can customize each `<option>` html string with a function passed as the second parameter.

 ```js
 optionHtml({